sparkfun/Edison_Pi_Block/README.md

 Edison_Mezzanine_Pi_Breakout
 ============================

-Edison mezzanine board that maps Edison GPIO to the Raspberry Pi's GPIO pins.
+Since the Edison offers a large number of GPIO and communication bus pins, these pins can be mapped to the exact same footprint as the Raspberry Pi's GPIO header.
+The Edison Pi board lets you use your existing Raspberry Pi peripherals and expansion boards with the Edison!